Monitor AOC 22B20JHN2 Reduce Ghosting and Black Smearing

 What Are Ghosting and Black Smearing on VA Panels, and Why Do They Happen

-Ghosting on VA (Vertical Alignment) panels happens when pixels don’t change colors quickly enough, leaving a faint afterimage or residual image behind moving objects.
+Ghosting happens when pixels don’t change colors quickly enough, leaving a faint afterimage or residual image behind moving objects.
+People sometimes describe this as monitor's built-in 'motion blur'.

 AOC 22B20JGN2 Key Specifications

-• Screen Size & Type: 21.45” VA Panel
+Screen Size & Type 21.45” VA Panel

-• Resolution & Refresh Rate: Full HD (1920×1080), 100Hz (HDMI) / 75Hz (VGA)
+Resolution & Refresh Rate Full HD (1920×1080), 100Hz (HDMI) / 75Hz (VGA)

-• Response Time: 1ms (MPRT)
+Response Time 1ms (MPRT)

-• Adaptive Sync: Yes
+Adaptive Sync Yes

-• Connectivity: HDMI 1.4 × 1, VGA × 1
+Connectivity HDMI 1.4 × 1, VGA × 1

-• Design: 3-Sided Frameless, Tilt: -5° to 15°
+Design 3-Sided Frameless, Tilt: -5° to 15°

-How to Reduce Ghosting and Black Smearing of 22B20JHN2
+How to Reduce Ghosting of 22B20JHN2 monitor

 First, make sure the refresh rate is at the highest available—100Hz.
+Then open the monitor settings by pressing the button at the back of the monitor.

 Method 1: Using sRGB